-Theresa May’s Immigration Act and ‘Hostile Environment’ policies continues to have a detrimental effect on migrant communities and their ability to access housing, jobs, healthcare and welfare support in the UK.
-Divisive Government and media narratives about the ‘bad immigrant’ has also created an intolerance to migrant communities and created an environment of fear people living in these communities.
+Divisive Government and media narratives about the ‘bad immigrant’ have created an intolerance to migrant communities and created an environment of fear people living in these communities.

 The COVID-19 pandemic has added to this by impacting both individuals and families, with some loosing vital household income due to the loss of employment of being furloughed as their employment is not conducive to working remotely.
 This has caused fear to those who do not have the right to claim benefits (No Recourse to Public Funds) and are at risk of contracting or spreading the virus due to working conditions, to continue to work or face destitution.